Why should you check your drugs before you take them?

 Reagent tests are liquid chemicals that are dropped onto a small amount of a drug to detect what is in it.
 There are different types of reagent tests for different drugs, such as Marquis, which is commonly used to test MDMA.
 In New Zealand, reagent tests can be bought from places like The Hemp Store and Cosmic.

-Reagents may not be the best way to test drugs, but they are fairly cheap and easy to use.
+Reagent and fentanyl test strips may not be the best way to test drugs, but they are both fairly cheap and easy to use.
 They are also very accessible to people in New Zealand and can easily be purchased and used at home.
-If you don’t have access to a drug checking service, reagents are a good option to consider.
+If you don’t have access to a drug checking service, reagents and fentanyl test strips are a good option to consider.

 Drug checking service